devtoprod/devopskatas/README.md

 In order to define a DevOps kata, we must first define DevOps.
 The philosophy is that you want to adopt practices that enable you to build quality and flexibility into your software.
 You also want to adopt a culture that enables members of your team to collaborate effectively.

-Coming back to DevOps Kata, perhaps it is best to start with an example:
+Coming back to DevOps kata, perhaps it is best to start with an example:

 ```
 Make a change to a web application without taking it down.
 Users must not be interrupted at any time during the change.